 Get more work done by taking the time to get your workspace right.

 The workspace you occupy not only shapes who you are, it also shapes how you behave.
 By making some slight changes to your workspace, you can reduce your stress and increase your productivity.
+Don’t forget to take advantage of green facilities cleaning services or something similar to help you mentally reset when making changes to your workstation.
 Here are the top five ways to make your workspace work for you.

 1. Own your workspace: Just because you are given a certain area for your workspace, doesn’t mean you can’t put your own signature on it.
 London researchers found a 32 percent increase in productivity when workers were given the opportunity to arrange a small office with as many or few plants and pictures as they wanted.
 The workers given this control also identified more with the employer, a sign of increased commitment to team effort and increased efficiency.
 Personalise your workspace with things that will spark your creativity and help you stay focused.
 If you’re thinking about starting up a dentistry company then you could look into, Dental Office Space in Washington DC which could be for you.

 2. Take advantage of light: The light of your workspace can have a big impact on your performance, with different light levels affecting you differently.
 This means a flexible lighting system is recommended.
 Brighter lights are best when your work calls for evaluative and analytical thinking.
 When it comes to our eyes and mood, natural lighting is the winner over lighting that is either too harsh or dim.